PhilipUit/Dow_Jones_FullAnalysis/README.md

 # Dow_Jones_Index_Full_Analysis
 #### dataset https://archive.ics.uci.edu/ml/datasets/Dow+Jones+Index#
 #### lab instructions:
-"This week, let's do a "full" analysis project.
+Let's do a "full" analysis project.

 Find an "interesting" data set to work with.
 UCI Machine Learning Archive is a good place to start.
 After reading the data set's description and looking at the data, propose an "Analysis Question" -- In other words, what is all of your work trying to prove?